Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 2

-Open File Explorer and navigate to your Dropbox folder.
-This is indicated below with a red arrow.
-When you click on the Dropbox folder you will see the Class folder you created on the right-hand side of File Explorer.
+Open File Explorer and navigate to your Google Drive folder.
+When you click on the folder you will see the My Drive Folder.
+Open that up, and find your Class folder for this class.

 Step 3